PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Conclusion

 \section{Conclusion}

 In this paper, we introduced PBiLoss, a novel loss regularization technique designed to mitigate popularity bias in graph-based recommender systems.
-Popularity bias remains a persistent challenge in recommendation tasks, often leading to the over-promotion of popular items at the expense of long-tail content.
-To address this issue, we proposed two sampling strategies—PopPos and PopNeg—that integrate PBiLoss with the widely used BPR loss, thereby rebalancing user–item interactions during training.
-We evaluated our approach on three benchmark datasets—Epinions, iFashion, and MovieLens—using a range of strong baseline models, including LightGCN, r-AdjNorm, APDA, and PopGo.
+Popularity bias remains a persistent challenge in recommendation tasks, often leading to the over-promotion of popular items at the expense of long-tail content and, consequently, reducing exposure diversity.
+To address this issue, we proposed two sampling strategies---PopPos and PopNeg---that integrate PBiLoss with the widely used BPR loss and rebalance user-item interactions during training by explicitly emphasizing unpopular items or de-emphasizing popular items.

+We evaluated our approach on three benchmark datasets---Epinions, iFashion, and MovieLens---using a range of strong baseline models, including LightGCN, r-AdjNorm, APDA, and PopGo.
 The experimental results demonstrated that both the PopPos and PopNeg variants consistently reduce popularity bias while maintaining or even improving overall recommendation accuracy.
 Key metrics such as the Popularity-Rank correlation for Users (PRU) and Popularity-Rank correlation for Items (PRI) exhibited significant improvements, highlighting enhanced fairness and diversity in the recommendations.
-Overall, PBiLoss offers a model-agnostic, easily integrable, and effective solution for improving fairness in recommender systems.
+Overall, PBiLoss offers a model-agnostic, easily integrable, and practically effective solution for improving fairness in recommender systems under popularity bias.

+\paragraph{Limitations} Despite its effectiveness, our work has several limitations that open avenues for further research.
+First, PBiLoss relies on a specific popularity signal (currently degree-based), which may not fully capture context-dependent or temporal dynamics of item popularity.
+Second, our experiments focus on implicit-feedback, graph-based recommendation; extending the method to other paradigms (e.g., session-based, sequential, or multi-modal recommendation) may require non-trivial adaptations.
+Third, while we observe favorable trade-offs between fairness and accuracy, our analysis is restricted to a particular set of fairness and bias metrics, and a more comprehensive evaluation---including user-centric and group-fairness measures---remains an important direction.